ThinThin-15/EntraAgent/README.md

 - **Flexible Deployment Options**<br/>
 The solution supports deployment through GitHub Codespaces, VS Code Dev Containers, or local environments, providing flexibility for different development workflows.

-- **Retrieval-Augmented Generation (RAG)**<br/>
-The solution includes an option to enable RAG, combining knowledge retrieval with AI-generated responses to enhance the quality and relevance of outputs.

 - **Agent Evaluation**<br/>
 This solution demonstrates how you can evaluate your agent's performance and quality during local development and incorporate it into monitoring and CI/CD workflow.